whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 7.7.
 Type **Lambda_send_mqtt** as Role name.

 7.8.
-Copy the below code and paste it to policy document.
+Copy the below code and paste it to policy document, then click **Allow**.

 	{
   		"Version": "2012-10-17",